DDexxeDD/phtree-c/README.md

 3. Add the chosen .h and .c to your project.
 4. Add the `phtreeXX_common.h` and `phtreeXX_common.c` to your project, where XX is your chosen bit width.

 You can have any combination of dimensionalities of the same bit width in your project, they will not conflict with eachother.
-Howerver, you can not have trees with different bit width of the same dimensions at the same time, as they use the same type names.
+However, you cannot have trees with different bit widths of the same dimensions at the same time, as they use the same type names.
 If you want to use different bit width trees of the same dimensionality see [Advanced Usage](#advanced-usage) below.

 [demo_1d](https://github.com/DDexxeDD/phtree-c/blob/main/examples/demo_1d.c) is an example of a simple binary tree.